- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these impacts, it is important to ensure a stable and reliable network connection for NAS devices.
 This can be achieved by using quality network equipment, configuring network settings correctly, regularly updating firmware, and implementing backup strategies that include multiple copies of data stored in different locations.

-Although NAS LinkStation LS410 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS410 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -